roman-milk/roman-milk.github.io/the-perfect-game.md

  We were having a blast now, much more so than earlier, with the tougher questions and the sideplay of Frank and Delara.
 Dave was talking about getting into Delara's pillowcase, and we were just generally having fun.

  We had a 'whisper' card and a lying down back massage, when we got our first chug-or-strip card.
-Report_Story #2